top of page

 smile holly_edited_edited.jpg

-On the side of composing, she is a classically trained double bassist who has performed with orchestras and experimental groups at venues such as Centrala, Bridgewater Hall, Philharmonic Hall Liverpool and Symphony Hall Birmingham.
+On the side of composing, she is a classically trained double bassist who has performed with orchestras and experimental groups at venues such as Centrala, Hippodrome Birmingham, Philharmonic Hall Liverpool, and Symphony Hall Birmingham.

 HOLLY GOWLAND